openhab/openhab-docs/configuration/rules-dsl.md

 1. Day-of-Week
 1. Year (optional field)

-You may use [CronMaker](https://www.cronmaker.com/) or the generator at [FreeFormatter.com](https://www.freeformatter.com/cron-expression-generator-quartz.html) to generate cron expressions.
+You may use the generator at [FreeFormatter.com](https://www.freeformatter.com/cron-expression-generator-quartz.html) to generate your cron expressions.

 {: #system-based-triggers}